How to measure marketing performance

 - Optimising your website to make it easier to be found by search engine bots will mean that your website becomes more user friendly.

 - SEO can be the best marketing tool for ROI if done correctly and can yield excellent results for years to come.
-However, if you’re new to SEO, it’s well worth investing in some professional advice; otherwise, you can get bogged down trying to implement strategies that lead to poor results.
+However, if you’re new to SEO, it’s well worth investing in some professional advice from a professional SEO agency; otherwise, you can get bogged down trying to implement strategies that lead to poor results.

 You might be quick to brush off email marketing as a cheap, spammy way of wasting a chunk of your marketing budget that leads to poor results.
 However, there’s a lot of benefits to email marketing that often get overlooked.